 Lunch is usually snacks to be eaten while hiking:

-- beef or cheese sticks
+- cheese sticks

-- home made trail bars (similar to Kind Bars)
+- trail bars

 - Trail Butter (besides the great flavor, I love the easy to dispense and easy to close container)

-- recipe: Chicken Piccata with Pasta
+- Chicken Piccata with Pasta

 - Mushroom Stroganoff with Pasta

 - Queso & Bean Dip with Tortilla Chips

 - Chia Pudding with Matcha

 - instant mashed potatoes: from Bob’s Red Mill (no additives, just potatoes!)

 - butter powder: from Packit Gourmet

 - crystallized lemon: from Packit Gourmet (or you can use a small packet of lemon juice)